imagineLife/big-site/content/linux/start-with-unix.md

 TCP is the transmission Control Protocol, a byte/stream service abstraction.
 IP is the internet protocol, an ["un-reliable datagram carriage across the entire internet"](https://gunkies.org/wiki/TCP/IP).

+#### 1986: NFS and AIX
+AIX is a version of unix made and sold by IBM.
+4.3 BSD version of unix incorporated the SunOS "NFS" code.
+NFS, network file system, is a [distributed file system protocol](https://en.wikipedia.org/wiki/Network_File_System).
+NFS allows users access to files over a network.

 ## Linux is not unix